lydell/elm-safe-virtual-dom/README.md

 - [Comprehensive `Browser.application` example](./details/breaking-changes.md#comprehensive-browserapplication-example)
 - [Comprehensive `Browser.element` example](./details/breaking-changes.md#comprehensive-browserelement-example)
 - [Server-side rendering notes](./details/breaking-changes.md#server-side-rendering-notes)

+#### Properties are diffed against the _real_ DOM

+The DOM has both [attributes and properties](https://github.com/elm/html/blob/master/properties-vs-attributes.md).

+As mentioned in the section about changes in [elm/html](#elmhtml), the functions in the original `Html.Attributes` were mostly implemented as _properties,_ while in my version they are mostly implemented as _attributes._

+One reason for the switch to attributes is because many properties can be changed by user actions.
+For example, `value` can be changed by a user typing in a text field, and `checked` by a user clicking a checkbox.
+The original elm/virtual-dom special cases those two properties and diffs those against the _real_ DOM node, instead of against the previous virtual DOM node.

+But there are more properties that user actions can control.
+For example, `selected` on `<option>` element can be toggled by the user when they pick an option in a `<select>` element.
+In my fork of elm/virtual-dom, instead of having a hard coded list of special cases, I simply diff _all_ properties against the _real_ DOM.
+But remember that I changed most `Html.Attributes` functions to use _attributes_ instead, so in practice there aren’t that many things that use properties and thus are diffed against the _real_ DOM.

+In NoRedInk’s blog post about adopting elm-safe-virtual-dom they have a nice example of [some `<select>`s stopped working](https://blog.noredink.com/post/800011916366020608/adopting-elm-safe-virtual-dom#:~:text=Some%20selects%20stopped%20working) for them (due to an oversight in their Elm code that was uncovered by the stricter behavior for properties in my fork).

 #### Setters should have getters on custom elements